Portrait of Jason: Restoration and re-release

 In 2013, Dennis Doros, co-founder of Milestone Films and board member of the Association of Moving Image Archivists, gave a series of talks to universities and film societies about the search for the film, which was thought lost.
 However, the original print of the film had surfaced in the Wisconsin Center for Film and Theater Research archives.

 An intensive restoration effort of the original print received over $26,000 from a Kickstarter campaign as well as funding from Academy Film Archive.
-Among other funders were Steve Buscemi, the Winterfilm Collective, and tiff.cinematheque.
+Among other funders were Steve Buscemi, the Winterfilm Collective, and TIFF Cinematheque.

 Josef Lindner and Michael Pogorzelski supervised the restoration, which involved the cooperation of the Wisconsin Center for Film and Theater Research, the Swedish Film Institute, the UCLA Film & Television Archive, the Harry Ransom Center, the Berlinale International Forum of New Cinema, and Wendy Clarke.
 The mastering of the restoration was completed by Modern Videofilm.

 In April 2013, Milestone Films released the restored print.

 Later reception

 As of February 16, 2023, Portrait of Jason holds a 100% approval rating on Rotten Tomatoes, based on 27 reviews, with an average rating of 8.7/10.
 The website's critics consensus reads: "Like any great work of art, Portrait of Jason tells a story that reaches far beyond its canvas in the act of illuminating its subject."
 On Metacritic, the film has a weighted average score of 87 out of 100, based on 4 critics, indicating "universal acclaim".

 The Village Voices Melissa Anderson wrote that Portrait of Jason "says more about race, class, and sexuality than just about any movie before or since."

-Documentary filmmaker Connie Field assesses the film quite negatively:
+Documentary filmmaker Connie Field assessed the film quite negatively:

-In 2015, Stephen Winter directed a film called Jason and Shirley, starting Sarah Schulman and Jack Waters, which is a fictionalized and critical re-imagination of the daylong filming of Portrait of Jason in December 1966.
+In 2015, Stephen Winter directed a film called Jason and Shirley, starring Sarah Schulman and Jack Waters, which is a fictionalized and critical re-imagination of the daylong filming of Portrait of Jason in December 1966.